-The Women Behind The Design: 5 Designers You Should Know
+5 Black Five Black Designers You Should Know

-Celebrating five women whose creativity and vision have shaped the world of design.
+Celebrating five black women whose creativity and vision have shaped fashion, culture, and design history.

 Photo Source: Because Of Them We Can

-This March, as we celebrate Women’s History Month.
-We honor the trailblazers who shaped fashion and culture for generations to come.
-Designers like Coco Chanel, Vera Wang, and Miuccia Prada have left lasting marks on the industry, influencing the next wave of creatives.
+This March, as we celebrate Women’s History Month, we honor the trailblazers who shaped fashion and culture for generations to come.
+Designers like Coco Chanel, Vera Wang, and Miuccia Prada have left lasting marks on the industry, influencing generations of creatives.

-Yet, not all contributions are equally recognized.
-According to Essence magazine, only 7.3% of American fashion designers are Black.
-A striking contrast in an industry built on diversity and cultural influence.
+Yet many Black women designers who shaped fashion and visual culture remain underrecognized.
+According to Essence magazine, only 7.3% of American fashion designers identify as Black.
+That statistic highlights a striking contrast in an industry built on diversity and cultural influence.

 Ruth E. Carter